eclipse-archived/ceylon-lang.org/documentation/1.1/introduction.md

 ## Enumerated subtypes

 In object-oriented programming, it's usually considered bad practice to write long `switch` statements that handle all subtypes of a type.
-It makes the code non-extensible.
+It makes the code less extensible.
 Adding a new subtype to the system causes the `switch` statements to break.
 So in object-oriented code, we usually try to refactor constructs like this to use an abstract method of the supertype that is refined as appropriate by subtypes.

-However, there is a class of problems where this kind of refactoring isn't appropriate.
+However, there's a class of problems where this kind of refactoring isn't appropriate.
 In most object-oriented languages, these problems are usually solved using the "visitor" pattern.
 Unfortunately, a visitor class actually winds up more verbose than a `switch`, and no more extensible.
 There is, on